JiscCTI/misp-docker/README.md

 ### 3 - Import GnuPG Keys

-If you have an existing GnuPG directory to import to MISP, copy this to `./persistent/{instanceName}/gpg/`.
+If you have an existing GnuPG private key to import to MISP, copy this, in ASCII-armored format, to `./persistent/{instanceName}/gpg/import.asc`, ensuring `GPG_PASSPHRASE` is correctly set in `.env`.

 ### 4 - Import TLS Certificate